westpa/user_submitted_scripts/LSF_submit_script/README.rst

 Using the script
 ----------------

 Modify the parameters to the specific names of your system.
-Run `bsub run.lsf.all' to submit it like other scripts.
+Run ``bsub run.lsf.all`` to submit it like other scripts.